 Luckily, a good friend of ours gifted us a an excellent structured carrier (I will explain about carrier types later).
 In addition, we also bought a soft wrap as per the recommendation from our wonderful Doula (Millie from MotherWit).
 As a result, we were already off to a good start. 🙂

 A Brief History of Babywearing

 Carrying your baby while going about your daily task is a practice that has been used for a loooong time by various cultures.
-Check out my Pinterest board on Babywearing (snapshot below) to see more images of babywearing parents from around the world:
+Check out my Pinterest Board on babywearing (snapshot below), to see more images of babywearing parents throughout history & from all over the world!